Mar 02, 2023

 The “Missing a Temporary Folder” error is the result of incorrect PHP settings on your WordPress hosting environment.
-One of those settings dictates WordPress to store uploaded files in a temporary folder before saving them to the desired location.
+One of those settings dictates that WordPress stores uploaded files in a temporary folder before saving them to the desired location.
 Without access to that temporary folder, WordPress won’t be able to process your uploaded files and software updates.

 Whether or not you deleted the temporary folder by accident, this error occurs when WordPress cannot locate or access that folder.

 Now that we’ve covered the culprit behind the “Missing a Temporary Folder” error, let’s see how to debug this WordPress issue in no time.

 Fixing the “Missing Temporary Folder” Error in WordPress

 Important!
 Be sure to backup the wp-config.php file before making any changes to prevent data loss.